renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 The sample application will be deployed automatically by Semaphore every time all tests pass on the master branch.
-Semaphore lets us easily set up this kind of deployment which is also known as continuous deployment.
-With this in place, we can be sure that we have a working code on our server at all times.
+Semaphore lets us easily set up this kind of deployment, which is also known as continuous deployment.
+With this in place, we can be sure that we have working code on our server at all times.

 The sample application will be deployed to Heroku.
 Both [Semaphore](https://semaphoreci.com/docs/python-continuous-integration.html) and [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction)